BrentGG/NP-ZMQ/README.md

 ![American, double-zero roulette table](./media/roulette_table.PNG?raw=true)

-The client must place a bet onto the table.
-This means that if the payout is 0, the client lost their bet.
 The ``betName`` should be one of the bet names in the table below, which also show the payout (which is multiplied by the bet) and the meaning of the bet name.
 If the description of the bet name starts with the word 'any', the client should provide a number or list of numbers (depending on the bet name), into the ``betNumber`` variable.
 The ``rouletteNumber`` in the response is the number that the roulette landed on (0-36 and 00).

 | Bet Name                 | Payout   | Description |
 | --- | --- | --- |